 About my work

-For more than 5 years, I have been focusing on series approach and, more than ever, my aim is to share with others what I watched, saw and felt.
-During my travels, the stories learnt from locals are just cracking and sometimes weird that I cannot stop to transmit through photographs and storytellings.
+For a decade, I have been focusing on series approach and, more than ever, my purpose is to express what I deeply feel inside.
+On my way, the stories learnt from locals are just cracking and sometimes weird that I cannot stop to transmit through photographs and storytellings.

 From Boats, Fishermen and Passengers (BFP) targeting those boats used by fishermen led on the beaches to passengers who are travelling from islands to peninsulas to mainlands, it looks like turning the wheel of life.

-Celebrating the 100 years anniversary of the World War I through covering the four years of this major event across the front line and from memory statues mainly located in Belgium and France.
-One of my objectives was to make them alive again because of we do not notice them anymore.
+Celebrating the 100 years anniversary of the World War I through covering the four years across the front line and from memory statues located in Belgium and France.
+Basically the idea was to make them alive again because of we do not notice them anymore.
 Through this projet, I discovered a lot about my family which was unexpected at the beginning.

-And Landscapes, especially Celtic ones, this is my way to feel free in front of the nature.
+And Landscapes, especially Celtic ones, this is my way to feel free with the nature.
 Mainly seas and rocks which represent a new born what I call "Natural Energy from the Sea".

-After having learnt how to watch the light with my first mentor at the University of Le Havre in France in 1994, I stayed a long time with no argentic camera.
+After having learnt how to watch the light with my first mentor at the University of Le Havre, Normandy, France in 1994, I stayed a long time with no camera.

 Then 20 years later to escape from a busy job, I started digital photography courses at Atelier Obscura in Belgium led by my second mentor, Frederic Pauwels.
 It lasted three years and I learnt so much.
-It was my first collective exhibition and I have been keeping it in my memory forever.
+It was my first collective exhibition experience and the real start of a true passion.

-Following a free-time to build experience on my own, I decided to reconnect with courses at Atelier Contraste in Brussels in 2018 especially to get closer with André Soupart who became my third mentor.
+Following a free-time to build on my own, I decided to reconnect with courses at Atelier Contraste, Brussels in 2018 to get closer with André Soupart, my third mentor.
 Basically, he learnt me the shape and the meaning.
 André is definitely made a mark on me from then.